 Knowing your value

 Asking for a raise just because you need the money isn’t really how business works, but if you do think you’re due an increase in pay, then take the opportunity.
 If your current employer can’t offer a pay increase, think of what they might be able to offer that could still help you reach your goal.
-Working from home one day a week might cut down on your transport costs, supporting some training that would allow you to specialise, or recommending you for overtime or consultancy work.
+Working from home one day a week might cut down on your transport costs, supporting some training would allow you to specialise, or they could recommend you for overtime or consultancy work.

 Your employer has a lot to offer your earning capability beyond just your wage, so don’t think short term.